xiaoyunyang/xiaoyunyang.github.io/content/post/interviewPrep/guide-coding-interview.md

 Why do I want to work at Facebook?
 I want to help people.
 Regular people, users, consumers, and creators all benefit from Facebook’s products.
 Facebook empowers developers and people with ideas to implement and market their ideas.
 Inclusivity and ecosystem building are what Facebook is about they are very important to me.
 These goals give deeper meaning to hard work and I’m really motivated to work hard to achieve these goals.
 As an entrepreneur, I’ve benefited so much from Facebook’s software products like React and open auth, and Facebook’s platform lets me create a brand for a company that I didn’t have a website for.
 In fact, I’ve seen lots of freelancers and online personalities use facebook’s pages in lieu of having to build a website of their own.
 I’ve also benefited greatly from Facebook’s ad platform.
 I saw a coworking space as and that prompted me to investigate coworking spaces.
 I ended up signing up for one and that significantly boosted my productivity and General well being.
 I’ve also used Facebook to reach out to long lost friends and people I’ve met once at college, asked them for advice about things like how to get a job at Facebook.

 Facebook is the only big company I want to work at (maybe Google also) because it's kinda startupy.
+Facebook has an astounding collection of [open source tools and libraries](https://opensource.fb.com/) that helps you build anything.
+I greatly admire a company who sees the value in making open sourcing a core mission statement and puts so much effort into developing and maintaining its open source projects.
 I would like to join a startup or work at my own startup if I get funding.
 Facebook is pretty chill about people leaving to start companies and eventually coming back.
 Many ex-Facebookers started successful companies like Quora and Asana.

 # System Design
 1. [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=sr_1_1?ie=UTF8&qid=1525587700&sr=8-1&keywords=cracking+the+coding+interview)